'Let's think big' - Germany wants to work closely with Biden on trade, China, climate | Law-Order

 "We have to install a common system in which it pays off to work for climate protection and invest in green technology, both on government and business level.
 A transatlantic emissions trading system can be an important building bloc for this."
 The idea chimes with a proposal from Germany's powerful BDI industry association which called on the EU and U.S. to develop a roadmap for global pricing of greenhouse gases and agree on a minimum carbon tax until 2030, together with other key players.

-Beyer pointed to encouraging signs from the Biden administration that Washington could re-engage in talks on reforming global tax rules for digital companies after discussions stalled under Trump.
+Turning to digital taxation, Beyer pointed to encouraging signs from the Biden administration that Washington could re-engage in talks on reforming global tax rules for digital companies after discussions stalled under Trump.
+"The goal is for all sides to refrain from unilateral steps until mid-2021 and to strive for an agreement on both pillars within the OECD process," Beyer said.

+"Of course, this requires a willingness to compromise from all sides," he said, adding that working groups would try to hammer out details of a compromise deal over the coming weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)